abocchieri/ExoNAMD/docs/src/index.rst

 ^^^^^^^^^^^^^^^

 ``ExoNAMD`` helps analyze the dynamical state of planetary systems through NAMD calculations.
-To get started, check out the :doc:`installation` guide and the :doc:`usage` documentation.
+To get started, check out the :doc:`installation` and the :doc:`usage`.

 Features
 ^^^^^^^^